davidbau/baukit/README.md

 ## Widget library

-`show` is a vastly improved alternative to Jupyter notebook `display`;
+`show` is a feature-rich alternative to Jupyter notebook `display`;
-it allows for quickly producing HTML layouts by arranging data and images in nested python arrays.
-And HTML elements, attributes, and CSS styles can be controlled with functions like `show.style(color='red')`.
+it allows for quickly producing HTML layouts by arranging data and images in nested python arrays, and it knows how to directly display PIL images, matplotlib figure objects, and interactive widgets.
+HTML elements, attributes, and CSS styles can be controlled with functions like `show.style(color='red')`.

 ```
 from baukit import show